Getting Started

 How to Start a Home Care Agency in 2026: A Step-by-Step Guide

 The home care industry is booming — and it shows no signs of slowing down.
-By 2030, all 73 million Baby Boomers will be over the age of 65, creating a wave of demand for in-home care services that entrepreneurs simply cannot ignore.
-The U.S. Bureau of Labor Statistics projects that home health and personal care aide jobs will grow by 22% through 2032, making it one of the fastest-growing industries in the country.
+By 2030, all 73 million Baby Boomers will be over the age of 65, and the vast majority of them want to age in the comfort of their own homes.
+The U.S. Bureau of Labor Statistics projects that home health aide and personal care aide positions will grow by 22% through 2032 — one of the fastest growth rates of any industry in the country.

 Step 1: Understand the Home Care Landscape